letsencrypt/cp-cps/CPS.md

 ### 6.3.2 Certificate operational periods and key pair usage periods

-The validity periods of ISRG Root, Intermediate, and Subscriber Certificates are profiled in Section 7 of this document.
+The validity periods of ISRG Root CA, Subordinate CA, and Subscriber Certificates are profiled in Section 7 of this document.

-ISRG Root and Intermediate key pairs have lifetimes corresponding to their certificates.
+ISRG Root and Subordinate CA key pairs have lifetimes corresponding to their certificates.
 Subscriber key pairs may be re-used indefinitely provided that there is no suspicion or confirmation of Private Key compromise.

 ## 6.4 Activation data